 Ph 250 abc.
 Introduction to String Theory.
 9 units (3-0-6); first, second, third terms.
 Prerequisite: Ph 205 or equivalent.
 The first two terms will focus largely on the bosonic string.
 Topics covered will include conformal invariance and construction of string scattering amplitudes, the origins of gauge interactions and gravity from string theory, T-duality, and D-branes.
 The third term will cover perturbative aspects of superstrings, supergravity, various BPS branes, and string dualities.
-Not offered 2010-11.
+Instructor: Schwarz.